ohmae/mmupnp/README.md

 ...
 ```

-If you want to specify the network interface, describe the following.
+To specify the network interface, describe the following.

 ```java
 NetworkInterface nif = NetworkInterface.getByName("eth0");